Importance of Gut Health and a Healthy Immune System

 1 box, extra firm tofu, drained and cubed into 1/2 by 1/2 inch cubes, baked (see baking directions below)

-3 cup vegetable broth (made without onion or garlic if you have IBS trigger some of your symptoms)
+3 cup low fodmap vegetable stock (made without onion or garlic if you have IBS trigger some of your symptoms)

 2 cup baby spinach